lennyleadership/FenXiHuaXue_handbook/content/docs/61 Presentation Drafts/02_causes_sensitivity.md

 From the perspective of sample introducting to MS:
 1) less carry-over
 2) less sample volume [50ng is plenty for MS]
-3) solution:pH, low boiling point, low dielectric constant, low surface tension.
+3) solution: pH, low boiling point, low dielectric constant, low surface tension.

 How to increase the sensitivity at low mass-to-charge end?